Heegaard Floer homology of broken fibrations over the circle: Heegaard diagram for a broken fibration on Y

 Next we analyze the holomorphic degeneration of $u$.
 Suppose that the moduli space of holomorphic curves representing $A$ is non-empty for all large values of the stretching parameter.
-Then we conclude by Gromov compactness that there is a subsequence converging to a pair of holomorphic combs of height $1$ (in the sense of \cite{LOT} section 5.3, see proposition 5.20 for the proof of Gromov compactness in this setting) $u_0$ representing $A_\lft$ and $u_1$ representing $A_\rgh$ (the limiting curves have height $1$ because otherwise one of the stages would have index $\leq 0$, contradicting transversality -- see Proposition 5.5 of \cite{LOT}).
-By assumption, the degeneration of $u$ involves breaking along a Reeb chord $\rho$ contained in $a$ with one of the ends on $a \cap \beta_j $.
+Then we conclude by Gromov compactness that there is a subsequence converging to a pair of holomorphic combs of height $1$ (in the sense of \cite{LOT} Section 5.4; see Proposition 5.23 for the proof of Gromov compactness in this setting) $u_0$ representing $A_\lft$ and $u_1$ representing $A_\rgh$.
+(The limiting curves have height $1$ because otherwise one of the stages would have index $\leq 0$, contradicting transversality -- see Proposition 5.6 of \cite{LOT}).
+By assumption, the degeneration of $u$ involves breaking along a Reeb chord $\rho$ contained in $a$ with one of the ends of $\rho$ on $a \cap \beta_j $.
 Hence some component $S_0$ of the domain of $u_0$ has a boundary component $\Gamma$, consisting of arc components separated by boundary marked points, such that one of the arcs is mapping to $\beta_j$ and, at one end of that arc, $u_0$ has a strip-like end converging to the Reeb chord $\rho$.
 Now, since there are no corner points on any of the $\beta$-arcs in $\Sigma_{\text{max}}$, the marked points on $\Gamma$ are all labeled by Reeb chords on $a$ (corresponding to arcs connecting intersection points of $\beta$ curves with $a$), and any two consecutive punctures on $\Gamma$ are connected by an arc which is mapped to part of a $\beta$ arc which lies on the left half of the Heegaard diagram.
 Thus, in particular there are no arcs in $\Gamma$ which map to $\alpha$ curves.
 Now, we can extend $u_0$ at the punctures on $\Gamma$ by sending the marked points to the point of $\Sigma_{\text{max}}$ to which $a$ collapses upon neck-stretching (This is possible since, after collapsing $a$, $u_0|_{S_0}$ viewed as a map to $\Sigma_{\text{max}}$ admits a continuous extension at these points.
-Note that the projection to $[0,1] \times \f{R}$ also extends continuously at the punctures by the definition of holomorphic combs, see the proof of proposition 5.20 \cite{LOT} for more details regarding this).
+Note that the projection to $[0,1] \times \f{R}$ also extends continuously at the punctures by the definition of holomorphic combs; see the proof of Proposition 5.23 of \cite{LOT} for more details regarding this).
 Therefore, the image of the boundary component $\Gamma$ under the projection to $[0,1]\times \f{R}$ remains bounded and is entirely contained in ${0}\times \f{R}$.
-Moreover, since the projection is holomorphic, the projection of $\Gamma$ to $0\times \f{R}$ is a non-increasing function, and hence we conclude that $\Gamma$ maps to a constant.
+Moreover, since the projection is holomorphic, the projection of $\Gamma$ to $0\times \f{R}$ is a non-increasing function.
+Hence we conclude that $\Gamma$ maps to a constant.
 Now, the maximum principle implies that the entire component $S_0$ has to be mapped to a constant value in $0 \times \f{R}$.
 Therefore, $S_0$ has all of its boundary components mapped to $\beta$ curves.
-Furthermore, the image of $u_0$ restricted to boundary of $S_0$ does not intersect $\beta_0$ because, even after the degeneration, $\beta_0$ does not intersect any other $\beta$ curves; there cannot be a boundary component which is entirely mapped to $\beta_0$, since those type of boundaries are not allowed in the Heegaard Floer differential, and the behaviours of $u$ and $u_0$ are the same around $\beta_0$ as the degeneration takes place outside of a neighborhood of $\beta_0$.
-Therefore, $u_0$ maps all of its boundary to $\beta$ curves other than $\beta_0$ in $\Sigma_{\text{max}}$.
-Thus, $u_0$ restricted to $S_0$ gives a homological relation between those $\beta$ curves.
-However the $\beta$ curves other than $\beta_0$ remain linearly independent in homology, even after the degeneration (some of them intersect at the degeneration point).
-Hence, the chain represented by $u_0(S_0)$ has to be a multiple of $[\Sigma_\text{max}]$, which contradicts the assumption that $n_{a_i}({u_0}_{|S_0})\neq n_{a_{i+1}}({u_0}_{|S_0})$ and thus proves the first part of the lemma.
+Now, $u_0$ maps all of its boundary to $\beta$ curves in $\Sigma_{\text{max}}$ which remain linearly independent in homology even after degeneration.
+However, $u_0(S_0)$ gives a homological relation between those curves.
+The only way this could be is if the this relation is trivial, that is, the boundary of $u_0(S_0)$ traces each $\beta$ curve algebraically zero times, but that contradicts the assumption that $n_{a_i}({u_0}_{|S_0})\neq n_{a_{i+1}}({u_0}_{|S_0})$ and thus proves the first part of the lemma.